 - A. Contact the instructor in writing, using the student Peirce College email to discuss the grievance.
 Only after the student has met with the instructor, either in person or by phone, may the student proceed to step B below. - B. Should this discussion not yield a resolution that is satisfactory to the student, the student has seven calendar days from the date of the instructor's decision to appeal to the designated Faculty Chair/Program Manager.
 Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the instructor.
-Grievances related to Business, Information Technology, Health, or Legal Studies courses may be directed to the designated Faculty Chair/Program Manager.
+Grievances related to Business, Information Technology, Health, Human Services, or Legal Studies courses may be directed to the designated Faculty Chair/Program Manager.
 Grievances related to General Education courses may be directed first to the Program Manager, General Education.
 If, after the Program Manager, General Education, has had the opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar from the date of the determination by the Program Manager, General Education, to the Dean, Information Technology and General Education. - C. If, after the Faculty Chair/Program Manager has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar days from the date of the determination by the Faculty Chair/Program Manager.
 Such a request must be made in writing to the Vice President, Academic Affairs and Provost, and must document the student's attempt to first resolve the grievance with the Faculty Chair/Program Manager.
-If no written request is submitted within the seven-day period, the decision of the Faculty Chair/Program Manager shall be final.
+If no written request is submitted within the seven-day period, the decision of the Faculty Chair/Program Manager shall be final. - D. Upon a student's written request for a review, the Vice President, Academic Affairs and Provost, will confirm that a proper review of the grievance was conducted.
+If, upon review, the Vice President, Academic Affairs and Provost, determines that a proper review was conducted, the decision of the Faculty Chair/Program Manager shall be final.
+The Vice President, Academic Affairs and Provost, may choose to affirm or alter the decision and, therefore, is responsible for the final decision.